 Project Champions are individuals or community-based organizations in the Bayview that will partner with City agencies to turn ideas into real proposals for the PB ballot in June 2019.
 Eligible non-profits that serve as Project Champions can receive funding for the implementation of projects voted on by the community.
-If you're interested in becoming a Project Champion is March 31st.
+The deadline to sign up as a Project Champion is March 31st.
 All proposals are due to the Community Steering Committee on Friday, May 3rd.

 COMMUNITY STEERING COMMITTEE

 The Bayview CBTP Community Steering Committee is a 12-person committee charged with developing our process & rules for participatory budgeting.
 This committee will inform our approach, how we conduct our outreach, setting the public ballot, and the rules for voting.
 The Community Steering Committee will meet 4-5 times over the life of the project.
 The steering committee application made publicly available in August, and members were chosen in consultation with community partners, government agency partners, and the District 10 Supervisor's office.
 In the selection of steering committee members, we strove to assemble a group that was representative of the Bayview's diversity.
 The members of the Community Steering Committee are: